CanadaBry/ValheimDocker/README.md

 ### Volumes

-Currently there are 2 volumes you will need to mount:
+Below is the volume you will need to mount to have persistent server files

 `/home/steam/server_data` *This is the install directory for the server from steamcmd*